YashVinchhi/attendence_flutter/README.md

 ---

 ## 🙏 Credits
-- Developed by Yash Vinchhi
+- Developed by Yash VInchhi (https://github.com/YashVinchhi)
 - Special thanks to contributors and open-source Flutter community

 ---

 ## 📝 Changelog
-See [Releases](https://github.com/yourusername/attendance_flutter/releases) for version history and updates.
+See [Releases](https://github.com/YashVinchhi/attendence_flutter/releases) for version history and updates.

 ---

 ## 💬 Support
-For any queries or support, contact [your.email@example.com].
+For any queries or support, contact [yashhvinchhi@gmail.com].